 Activities here are endless and include everything from fishing, swimming, kayaking, and stand-up paddle boarding to visiting old lighthouses, taking a ghost tour of Kill Devil Hills, or visiting the Wright Brothers National Monument.

 There are also plenty of cheap places to eat with options like the famous OBX Waffle Fries, Drunken Jacks seafood restaurant, and Awful Arthur’s Oyster Bar.
-Plenty of water sports rental companies will help you get set up with everything you need for a day of fun in the sun, most of which are located right on the beach.
+Plenty of water sports rental companies will help you get set up with everything you need for a day of fun in the sun, most of which are on the beach.

 The OBX is a great place for surfers of all levels, and Kitty Hawk Kites is the perfect place to take a surfing lesson.
-Finally, be sure to check out Jockey’s Ridge State Park, which is home to the tallest natural sand dune on the East Coast.
+Finally, be sure to check out Jockey’s Ridge State Park, home to the tallest natural dune on the East Coast.
 After a long day of exploring, rest your head at the centrally-located Ramada Plaza by Wyndham Nags Head Oceanfront.

 See Related: Best Out-of-State Rental Car Companies